 \subsection{Problem Statement}

-Current academic literature views BEC detection as a text classification problem focused on metrics like Accuracy or F1-Score, overlooking two operational realities: \begin{enumerate} \item \textbf{Economic Asymmetry:} The operational reality is defined by cost, not just frequency.
-The cost of a False Positive ($C_{FP}$) is approximately \$25, while the cost of a False Negative ($C_{FN}$) is approximately \$137,000 on average \cite{ic3_2023}.
-Standard loss functions fail to capture this 1:5,480 risk ratio. \item \textbf{Infrastructure Constraints:} GPU deployment improves Transformer inference latency.
+Current academic literature views BEC detection as a text classification problem focused on metrics like Accuracy or F1-Score, overlooking two operational realities: \begin{enumerate} \item \textbf{Economic Asymmetry:} The cost of a False Positive ($C_{FP}$) is approximately \$25, while the cost of a False Negative ($C_{FN}$) is approximately \$129,192 on average \cite{ic3_2024}.
+Standard loss functions fail to capture this 1:5,167 risk ratio. \item \textbf{Infrastructure Constraints:} GPU deployment improves Transformer inference latency.
 However, sustained GPU access is often limited.
 A cost-benefit analysis is necessary; DistilBERT demands significant GPU resources, whereas CatBoost operates with minimal memory. \end{enumerate}